architect/arc.codes.next/src/docs/en/guides/tutorials/developing-with-cloud-functions.md

 Let's implement a proof-of-concept login flow.
 There's [a repo with the example below on GitHub](https://github.com/architect/arc-example-login-flow).

-This example `.arc` project brings together all the concepts for defining HTTP Lambdas:
+This example `app.arc` project brings together all the concepts for defining HTTP Lambdas:

 ```bash
 @app